 Insurance undertakings must prepare a specific solvency balance sheet for regulatory purposes.
-It includes the entire balance sheet, assets as well as liabilities, and technical provisions.
+It includes the entire balance sheet, assets as well as liabilities, and technical an insurance undertaking which conducts direct insurance business must adopt and comply with guidelines concerning management of conflict of interests provisions.
 However, the solvency balance sheet is independent from the ordinary financial statements.
 For instance, the undertaking's assets and liabilities must be reported at their fair values.
 The solvency balance sheet constitutes the basis for the calculation of the capital base and the capital requirements.